-- to ensure that the special educational needs of children are identified, assessed and provided for from the earliest possible age; - to identify specific needs through a variety of assessments, after which parents will be informed and led through future interventions and processes at every stage; - to create a learning environment that meets the special educational needs of each child; - to ensure that all partners in the process of meeting a child's individual needs understand and fulfil their responsibilities; - to ensure, in particular, that all school staff understand and fulfil their roles and responsibilities in providing for children's special educational needs; - to have the highest expectations of the progress in learning which can be achieved by all individual pupils, regardless of their individual needs; - to enable all children, including those with SEND, to have full access to all elements of the school curriculum, and to maximise their learning and achievement; - to ensure that parents or carers are able to play their part in supporting their child's education; - to ensure that our children have a voice in deciding how their individual needs might best be met; - to ensure that all necessary resources are made available to meet pupils' individual needs; - to regularly evaluate and reassess each child's progress, monitor and adapt goals where appropriate; - to regularly update school provision map and share with staff; - to ensure that parents are informed of their child's special education needs and maintain regular contact with them.
+- to ensure that the special educational needs of children are identified, assessed and provided for from the earliest possible age; - to identify specific needs through a variety of assessments, after which parents will be informed and led through future interventions and processes at every stage; - to create a learning environment that meets the special educational needs of each child; - to ensure that all partners in the process of meeting a child's individual needs understand and fulfil their responsibilities; - to ensure, in particular, that all school staff understand and fulfil their roles and responsibilities in providing for children's special educational needs; - to have the highest expectations of the progress in learning which can be achieved by all individual pupils, regardless of their individual needs; - to enable all children, including those with SEND, to have full access to all elements of the school curriculum, and to maximise their learning and achievement; - to ensure that parents or carers are able to play their part in supporting their child's education; - to ensure that our children have a voice in deciding how their individual needs might best be met.
+This might be through picture cards or visuals, to ensure that even our children who are pre-verbal are able to communicate their thoughts and feelings; - to ensure that all necessary resources are made available to meet pupils' individual needs: - to regularly evaluate and reassess each child's progress, monitor and adapt goals where appropriate; - to regularly update school provision map and share with staff; - to ensure that parents are informed of their child's special education needs and maintain regular contact with them.